Lexicon-Frontend-course-2021-2022/tag-surfer/README.md

 - Sometimes there are lingering thumbs left when making a new search and waiting for more images at the same time
 - When disabling tags in details view, these tags will never be associated with that thumb.
 This stems from a very naïve way of storing only NEW tags for each tumb.
 - The marker for new tags in thumbs view is static, so thay will not reflect the state of the tag bar

+### Reflections
+Needless to say, if doing this project in a week or two it would probably look completely different.
+Learning JavaScript is fun, but I am currently only scratching the surface of what is possible.
+The more you know, the more you know that you don't know... :D